tensorly/viz/docs/about_tensors.rst

 on this form the name ``cp_tensor`` to match TensorLy.

 In TLVis, we also use the terms *labelled* and *unlabelled* dataset and decompositions.
-A labelled dataset is either a Pandas DataFrames or a xarray DataArray.
+A labelled dataset is either a Pandas DataFrame or an xarray DataArray.
 By using Pandas and xarray objects, we keep the metadata together with the dataset, making it easier to produce rich visualisations later.
 Similarly, a labelled decomposition is a decomposition where the factor matrices are stored as Pandas DataFrames